NdukaClara/dbt_snowflake/README.md

 👉 *If I were the data engineer in charge of powering analytics for this business, how would I design the pipeline?*

 This project answers that question.
 Using **dbt for transformations and testing**, **Snowflake as the cloud data warehouse**, and **Airflow with Astronomer Cosmos for orchestration**, I built an end-to-end pipeline that:
-- Standardizes raw order data
+- Standardises raw order data
 - Applies business logic (e.g., revenue, discounts, order item summaries)
 - Ensures **data quality with automated tests**
 - Produces a **fact table** that analysts or BI tools could query to answer key business questions